AndrewC101/PokemonTrueRed/README.md

 - Added ability to rematch any trainer, but you gain reduced exp before beating Elite Four
 - Significant content available after Elite Four, such as 28 optional bosses, max DVs on all Pokemon obtained and more
 - Player can sprint at bike speed by holding B, animation speed doubles
-- Player can warp home almost anytime by pressing down, select and B together
+- Player can warp home almost anytime by pressing A and Select together on the pause menu Exit option
 - Different wild Pokemon available in every area, in addition to the important vanilla encounters
 - Pokemon sprites are a mixture of Blue, Green and Yellow version sprites, based on which I felt looked the best
 - All in-game trades are different